Frosty-zod/CODSOFT/README.md

 # CodSoft Python Internship – June 2025

-This repo contains my task submissions for the **CodSoft Python Programming Internship**.
+This repository contains my task submissions for the **CodSoft Python Programming Internship (June 2025)**.

-All tasks were done in **Google Colab** and synced with GitHub.
+All three tasks are completed in a single **Google Colab notebook** named `Abhishek.ipynb`.

+---

 ## ✅ Completed Tasks

 ### Task 2: Calculator
-A basic calculator to perform:
+A basic CLI calculator that performs:
 - Addition
 - Subtraction
 - Multiplication
 - Division
-📄 File: `Task2_Calculator.ipynb`

----

 ### Task 3: Password Generator
-Generates a secure password using:
+Generates secure random passwords using:
-- Letters
+- Letters (upper & lower)
-- Numbers
+- Digits
-- Symbols
+- Special characters

-📄 File: `Task3_PasswordGenerator.ipynb`
+### Task 5: Contact Book
+A simple contact manager to:
+- Add, view, search, update, and delete contacts

 ---

-### Task 5: Contact Book
-A CLI-based contact book that can:
-- Add, view, search, update, delete contacts
-📄 File: `Task5_ContactBook.ipynb`
+## 📄 File

+- `Abhishek.ipynb` – contains all 3 tasks in separate code sections
+  Created and tested in **Google Colab**, then synced to GitHub.